 Fortunately, fleas are easy to treat and there exists many products on the market to get rid of these.
 There аге оνег tһе соυntег tорісаӏ and ргеѕсгірtіоn mеԁісаtіоn tо tгеаt саtѕ wіth fӏеаѕ.
-If you want to go the more natural way, you can try natural homeopathic products for flea bites or a product to help when your dogs has itching from flea bites.
+If you want to go the more natural way, you can try natural homeopathic products for flea bites or a product to help the skin when your dogs has itching from flea bites.

 As strange as it may sound, ringworm has nothing to do with worms.
 It is a common fungal skin infection called “Dermatophytosis”, or commonly named “ringworm”.
 This disease is named after ringworm because of the unique ring-like pattern formed over the skin by red spots.
 One of the few factors that predispose a cat to ringworm is youth, so it is always a good idea to constantly check on your kitten’s skin to make sure he doesn’t show signs of this disease.
 Other symptoms of this infection include red scaly skin spots, itchiness, dandruff and patchy hair loss.
 If your cat gets ringworm, you have to be careful too because this disease can easily be spread to humans.